Meditation and Mindfulness DeCal

 How can I set up a bCourses course site?

 Once you are listed as the instructor for the course in CalCentral, you will then have access to set up a bCourse.
+Simply log in to bCourses and look for the "Create a Course" button on the right hand side of your dashboard.
+From there follow the prompts to set up your course site.
 Alternately, your faculty sponsor, will be able to set up the bCourses site and delegate access to you.

 Where can I get more information?